 These costs can quickly mount up, so it’s important to consider them all before making your offer to make sure you can afford them.

 What are the pros and cons of renting and buying?

 If you’re still not sure whether to rent or buy a home, we’ve put together this table which outlines some of the general pros and cons of each option:

 |Possible negatives of owning||Possible negatives of renting|

-There’s no ‘one size fits all’ answer to the question whether renting or buying is best, as the answer will depend entirely on your individual circumstances.
+There’s no ‘one size fits all’ answer to the question is renting or buying best, as the answer will depend entirely on your individual circumstances.
 Some people have a great experience as tenants, whereas others don’t and wish they were in a position to buy.
 Equally, many homeowners might feel their mortgage is a major financial burden, or that they’re trapped in a property they’ve bought – or they may be lucky enough to own their dream home.